 The final benefit I want to mention about code sketches is that they become

 tests.
-The code above is part of the MooseX::POE
+The code above is part of the MooseX::POE test suite now, and

 even if code doesn’t become an official part of the test suite of whatever I’m